atomaszewicz/X-Files/RStudio/Analysis.md

 Unsuprsingly the difference in score between episodes of the same type are very small.
 Both NN and YY have a median difference of 0, and average difference of -0.09 and -0.04 respectively.
 It is interesting that they are both negative, but since we are adding many positive and negative values it is likely not significant (I won't investiagte this to keep my promise of this being a short project).

-When the episode type changes, our previous result is reinforced: the *mytharc* shows are more liked than the *motw* ones.
-When going from *motw* to *mytharc* the score raises on average by 0.6 points, and going in the other direction the score drops a bit, by an average -0.4 points.
+When the episode type changes, our previous result is reinforced: the *mytharc* shows are more popular than the *motw* ones.
+When going from *motw* to *mytharc* the score raises by an average 0.6 points, and going in the other direction the score drops a bit, by an average -0.4 points.

+ ## Year by Year